-Intellectual-property lawsuits may seem like a thoroughly modern phenomenon, but the struggle to assert one’s rights over a creative work is very, very old.
+Intellectual property lawsuits may seem like a thoroughly modern phenomenon, but the struggle to assert one’s rights over a creative work is very, very old.
 Patents, copyrights, and other formal claims of authorship exist largely—in theory, at least—to guarantee that a work’s originator has the greatest opportunity to profit from it.
 But ethical and legal complications arise when more than one person claims to have created something first, when the scope of someone’s claim is unclear, or when a creator’s interests are potentially at odds with the public good.
 The outcomes of such cases (one way or the other) can have a profound impact on technological progress, not to mention the financial success of both individuals and entire companies.

-In the mid-1800s, a grand battle took place between a patent holder and someone who we might today call an open-source advocate.
+In the mid-1800s, a grand battle took place between a patent holder and someone we might today call an open-source advocate.
 As it turned out, both sides lost, but the public gained.
-The technology under dispute was nothing less than a method for creating multiple, clear copies of a photograph from an original—something we take for granted today, and without which, the world of media would be very different.
+The technology under dispute was nothing less than a method for creating multiple, clear copies of a photograph from an original—something we take for granted today, and without which, the world of media would be much different.

 The earliest days of photography were both exciting and frustrating.
 The daguerreotype, for instance, invented in 1837, made a beautiful, sharp image on a copper plate coated with light-sensitive silver iodide.
 But creating just one picture required extensive preparation, an exposure as long as 20 minutes, and development using toxic mercury vapors.
 Because the end result was a positive image on metal, there was no way to make a copy.

 A less-expensive, competing process called the calotype was patented in 1841 by William Henry Fox Talbot.
 A calotype began with a negative image printed on light-sensitive paper.
 To make a positive, one sandwiched the negative together with a second sheet of the paper and exposed it to the sun.
 Because Talbot’s process was repeatable, one could make numerous copies of a single image.
-But the images weren’t very sharp, because the irregularities in the paper itself caused distortions; calotypes also took much longer to create.
+But the images weren’t very sharp, because the irregularities in the paper itself caused distortions; calotypes also took quite a while to create.

 Holy Colliding Colloids!